renaro2021/Cal9late/README.md

 # Notes
 The bugs I have noticed is that despite the program having a Multiline feature for the Character Displaying Field, you cannot scroll it so only the latest 2 lines will work.
 This has to do with how it is handled on Android and there seems to be a fix but complicated.
 I cannot promise a fix for it but I'm still taking a look in the case.

+There would be a difference in the APK and that is the TextInput field where the numbers is displayed.
+I have made the displayed character's size a little smaller in the main.py that you could execute on Desktop as well.
+The reason for this is that there is a little bug where the displayed characters moves when the font size of the displayed characters is big.